What Is an NPI number and What Is It Used For?

 What is an NPI number?

 The National Provider Identifier (NPI) number is an administrative simplification standard used by the Health Insurance Portability and Accountability Act (HIPAA).
 It is a unique identification number issued to covered healthcare providers.
-It is an obligation for all the covered healthcare providers and clearinghouses to use NPIs for all the financial and administrative transactions incorporated under HIPAA.
-NPI number is a 10-digit numeric identifier that is absolutely intelligence-free.
-The intelligence-free number means that NPIs do not carry any other personal information about healthcare providers, such as their medical specialty or the state they live in.
-In HIPAA standards transactions, the NPI must be used instead of traditional provider identification.
+All the covered healthcare providers and clearinghouses must use NPIs for all the financial and administrative transactions incorporated under HIPAA.
+NPI number is a 10-digit numeric identifier that is intelligence-free.
+The intelligence-free number means that NPIs do not carry other personal information about healthcare providers, such as their medical specialty or state.
+Instead of traditional provider identification in HIPAA standards transactions, the NPI must be used.

-Federal Regulation, The Health Insurance Portability and Accountability Act of 1996 (HIPAA), outlines that every covered healthcare provider must share their NPI with other healthcare providers, clearinghouses, health plans, or any other entity who needs the NPI for billing purposes.
-The CMS (Centres for Medicare & Medicaid Services) has created an online portal where any healthcare organization, healthcare provider, or physician can access the NPI information.
+Federal Regulation, The Health Insurance Portability and Accountability Act of 1996 (HIPAA), outlines that every covered healthcare provider must share their NPI with other healthcare providers, clearinghouses, health plans, or any other entity needing NPI billing purposes.
+The CMS (Centers for Medicare & Medicaid Services) has created an online portal where any healthcare organization, provider, or physician can access the NPI information.
 This forum is a part of the National Plan and Provider Enumeration System (NPPES) website NPI registry(nppes.cms.hhs.gov).
-The information about healthcare providers shared on this forum covers only the data which is exposable under the Freedom of Information Act (FOIA).
+The information about healthcare providers shared on this forum covers only the exposable data under the Freedom of Information Act (FOIA).

 What is the purpose of an NPI number?

-The purpose of the final rule of National Provider Identifier was to standardize the identification numbers and establish unique NPIs for healthcare providers in order to smooth the healthcare system.
+The final rule of the National Provider Identifier was to standardize the identification numbers and establish unique NPIs for healthcare providers to smooth the healthcare system.
 Implementation of this rule not only simplified the administrative process but also reduced the burden on healthcare providers.

 The final rule requires the providers to use the NPI number while communicating any healthcare information associated with a healthcare transaction.
 The rule states.
 “The use of the NPI will improve the Medicare and Medicaid programs, and other Federal health programs and private health programs, and the effectiveness and efficiency of the healthcare industry in general, by simplifying the administration of the healthcare system and enabling the efficient electric transmission of certain health information.”

-NPI not only incorporates efficiency in the standardized administrative process but also helps Medicare and Medicaid to prevent healthcare fraud.
-The NPI reveals the identity of the individual healthcare provider who is prescribing any medicines and treatments or ordering the drugs, supplies, and equipment.
+NPI incorporates efficiency in the standardized administrative process and helps Medicare and Medicaid prevent healthcare fraud.
+The NPI reveals the identity of the individual healthcare provider prescribing any medicines and treatments or ordering the drugs, supplies, and equipment.
 The additional verification of NPI supports the clarity in the process.
-NPI also keeps a check on the validity of the credentials of the individual healthcare providers.
-Research states that using NPI has saved the taxpayers approximately $1.6 billion in the last decade.
+NPI also checks the validity of the credentials of individual healthcare providers.
+Research states that NPI has saved taxpayers approximately $1.6 billion in the last decade.

 Who needs an NPI number?

-Other than individual healthcare providers, healthcare organizations, and healthcare clearinghouses, even the dentists who are NOT working as HIPAA-covered entities may be required to use an NPI.
-Most dental plans demand a dentist to include their NPI numbers while making a paper claim.
-Medicare part D also requires the non-covered dentists to use their type-1 NPI on the prescriptions, particularly in the case of Medicare part D beneficiaries.
+Other than individual healthcare providers, healthcare organizations, and healthcare clearinghouses, dentists NOT working as HIPAA-covered entities may be required to use an NPI.
+Most dental plans demand a dentist include their NPI numbers while making a paper claim.
+Medicare Part D also requires non-covered dentists to use their type-1 NPI on the prescriptions, particularly for Medicare Part D beneficiaries.

 Moreover, an insurance plan for a pharmacy may also ask the pharmacist for the prescribing provider’s NPI number on the drug prescription.
 A medical specialist may also ask the patients to get a referral from a doctor with a type-1 NPI to fulfill the claim.